-I was back in England recently and had a look at some estate agents prices in my home town which is about an hours commute out of the major city of Manchester.
+The last time I was in England I had a look at some estate agents prices in my home town which is about an hours commute out of the major city of Manchester.

-The typical price for a terraced house, of which there are thousands, is around 100,000 pounds.
-Now at the current rate of exchange that’s around $150,000.
-A long term average conversion however would be more like $200,000.
+The typical price for a terraced house, of which there are thousands, is around 170,000 pounds.
+Now at the current rate of exchange that’s around $310,000.

 So what do you get for the Money?

 - About 60 m2 of living space (around 6 square)

 - A block size of around 100m2 with a 5m frontage

 - Five smallish rooms consisting of living room, kitchen/diner, 2 bedrooms and a bathroom.

 - If you are lucky you may get a 2m setback which is a small garden at the front

 - Possibly a single colorbond garage which will practically fill the back yard.